-How to make an offer on a house.
+How to make an offer on a house in 2020.
 Learn advanced strategies and tools in this 12 steps guide to getting your offer accepted.

 Buying property is something we only do occasionally, at most, in our lives.
 Yet knowing how to make an offer on a house, below asking price, can make a huge difference to any future capital gains.

 If you are spending your Saturdays at open homes and are at the point where you are wanting to make an offer, you may be feeling daunted about how to go about it.
 Perhaps you have already been through some disappointments missing out on places that you love.

 This guide makes knowing how to make an offer on a house and getting yourself through to settlement, super simple to follow.
 Below, I share the real scenarios, strategies and tools that I use to help clients come up with and get their offer to buy a home accepted.

 Remember that Google is not your only tool, so please feel free to book a free 15 minute strategy call with me here to talk about how you can successfully make an offer on a house.

 If you go to lots of open homes and keep up to date with what is being bought and sold in your area, then you will have a very good idea of the market value of any home you are seriously considering buying.

 If you want to do a little more research to be sure you aren’t over paying on the property, have a look at these three strategies.

 In this post I recommend that you physically look at 20 or more properties in the area, which are similar to the one you are considering, over a 6 month period.
 You can also use RP Data reports and sold properties on realestate.com.au.
 By doing the research, you will feel confident that you are not over paying.